JaredCMNDA/CommandaStructures/README.md

 * stream telemetry over LoRa when bandwidth allowed, and
 * run deterministic control loops on a Jetson‑class SBC and a safety MCU.

-Instead of copying snippets from past coursework or online examples, I made a clean, header‑only library—**CommandaStructures**—so the same, well‑tested containers could serve both the ASV firmware and future robotics or data‑processing projects.
+Instead of copying snippets from past coursework or online examples, I made a clean, header‑only library, so the same well‑tested containers could serve both the ASV firmware and future projects.

 (Clean is subjective in this case - some of the code is a bit rough around the edges, but it works and is well documented! [i hope, honestly])
 ## Features